jinghuazhao/TWAS-pipeline/README.md

 as implemented in the software TWAS containing two command files:

 TWAS_get_weights.sh     to obtain weights (.ld, .cor, .map) from PLINK map/ped pair
-                        given a particular locus
+                        given a particular locus.
+It actually wraps up a program in R.

 TWAS.sh                 To conduct imputatation as reported in the Gusev et al. (2016)
                         Nature Genetics

-Note that TWAS_get_weights.sh actually wraps up a program in R.

 I have used 1000Genomes information to obtain all autosomal genes as well as SNPs within each genes.
 The tasks involved are to